Mariners' Dominic Canzone: Hitting bench versus lefty

-Canzone is out of the lineup for Wednesday's game against the Yankees.
+Canzone is out of the lineup for Sunday's game against the Nationals.

-After returning last Wednesday following a month-long stay on the injured list, Canzone had started in all but one of the Mariners' ensuing six games, going 3-for-14 with a pair of extra-base hits and two walks.
-While the lefty-hitting Canzone will hit the bench against Yankees southpaw Nestor Cortes, look for manager Scott Servais to open up playing time for both Canzone and fellow left-handed hitter Luke Raley at the corner-outfield spots when the Mariners face right-handed pitching.
-Rather than Raley, Mitch Garver and Mitch Haniger have been losing out on more opportunities against right-handed pitching since Canzone's return from the IL.
+The Mariners will go with a right-handed-heavy lineup to counter Nationals southpaw Patrick Corbin, with Canzone hitting the bench for Seattle along with fellow left-handed hitters Luke Raley and Josh Rojas.
+The absences of Raley and Canzone will open up starts in the corner outfield for Jonatan Clase and Mitch Haniger.

 More News